 Design of interiors as an expression of cultural influences from 1835 to the present.
 Prerequisite: INT 310 or instructor approval.
+General Studies: HU, H

 INT 341 Interior Codes: Public Welfare and Safety.
-(2)
+(2) fall

 Codes and regulations as performance criteria for interior design.
 Prerequisite: admission to upper-division program.
 Corequisites: INT 352, 362, 381.